IainStevenson/docker.multi.service.reverse.proxy/src/certificates.md

 # Certificate and SSL configuration notes

-The self-signed certificates are organised into a root CA to authorise many service certificates.
+The self-signed certificates are organised using a root CA to authorise many service certificates.

-The root CA is installed in any trusting host, including the development host for the docker network.
+The root CA is installed in any trusting host, including each rusting container and the development host for the docker network.

 The trusted host recieves its host identification certificate as required during the build via dockerfile instructions.